abechanta/xbindjs/README.md

 # xbind.js - super simple, lightweight & friendly

-xbind is a rugged, minimal frontend helper for manipulating contents on your web page.
+**xbind.js** is a rugged, minimal frontend helper for manipulating contents on your web page.

 ## No virtual DOM, non reactive, not MVVM..., this is good old style but reasonable

 Include a single script, markup your page, then ready for manipulating with your frontend scripts.
 Think of it like jQuery for the modern web.
-It’s super simple so you can introduce xbind within few minutes.
+It’s super simple so you can introduce **xbind.js** within few minutes.

 ## Binding